Violation of sports agent laws tough for states to prosecute

 The recent federal fraud and bribery scandal that rocked college basketball led to charges in September against 10 people, including four power-conference assistant coaches.
 Eight defendants face charges carrying a maximum 80 years in prison while two face up to 200 years, though they likely would face sentences measured in years rather than decades if convicted.

-Arizona and Southern California, which had assistant coaches charged in the scandal, are ranked No. 3 and No. 10 respectively in The Associated Press preseason Top 25 poll that had Duke No. 1.
-Two other schools entangled in the federal probe, No. 13 Miami and No. 16 Louisville, are also ranked.

-The charges against the assistants came amid an ongoing two-year investigation that included wiretaps and help from a cooperating insider .
+The charges came amid an ongoing two-year investigation that included wiretaps and help from a cooperating insider .

 That explains why two major figures in college sports – Atlantic Coast Conference Commissioner John Swofford and Southeastern Conference Commissioner Greg Sankey – recently told The Associated Press they support authorities pursuing these cases.